congca0/congca0.github.io/research.md

 # Research

 I work at the intersection of causal inference, AI, machine learning, and biomedical data science.
-My research develops computational methods for understanding complex health data and improving clinical decision-making.
+My research develops statistical and computational methods for understanding complex health data and improving clinical decision-making.